srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 Network Set-up
 **************

-The network should now be configured to run in 5G NSA mode, connecting the UE to the eNB and gNB, and then to the core.
-To do this, srsRAN is run as normal.
+With the above configurations, the network can now be started.
+Run the EPC first, followed by the eNodeB and the UE.

 EPC
 ===